readthedocs/readthedocs.org/docs/user/guides/reproducible-builds.rst

 =================================

 Your documentation depends on a number of dependencies to be built.
-If your docs don't have reproducible builds, an update in a dependency can break your builds when least expected, or make your docs look different from your local version.
+If your docs don't have :term:`reproducible` builds, an update in a dependency can break your builds when least expected, or make your docs look different from your local version.
 This guide will help you to keep your builds working over time,